devcastro/devcastro/README.md

-- 👋 Hi, I’m @devcastro
+- 👋 Hi, I’m @devcastro and my portfolio is https://davidcastro.dev/
 - 👀 I’m interested in Crypto, Combat Sports/MMA, Psychology, Business ideas, Startups, New Tech, Travel
-- 🌱 I’m currently learning React and streaming it on Twitch: www.twitch.tv/actioncastro
+- 🌱 I’m currently trying to become a Full Stack dev and streaming it on Twitch: www.twitch.tv/actioncastro
-- 💞️ I’m looking to collaborate on small projects to practice what I've learned to far in HTML, CSS and JS
+- 💞️ I’m looking to collaborate on small projects to practice what I've learned to far in HTML, CSS and JS (and frameworks)
-- 📫 How to reach me : https://actioncastro.netlify.app/, DM me here or davidcastromunoz@gmail.com
+- 📫 How to reach me: davidcastromunoz@gmail.com

 <!---
 devcastro/devcastro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.